-F. Using Other Studies, Reports, and Documents

-- 1. The Education Code requires county offices of education to review and consider studies, reports, evaluations, or audits commissioned by the district, the county superintendent, the SPI, and state control agencies if these documents contain evidence of fiscal distress.
+- 2. A sample checklist is included at the end of this section that builds on the analysis performed automatically by the SACS software. - F. Using Other Studies, Reports, and Documents - The Education Code requires county offices of education to review and consider studies, reports, evaluations, or audits commissioned by the district, the county superintendent, the SPI, and state control agencies if these documents contain evidence of fiscal distress.
 The county superintendent must review this information in addition to the county office's own analysis of the budget of each school district.
 [E.C.
 42127 and E.C.
-42127.6] - Fiscal distress is determined by finding that a local educational agency (LEA) has more than one of the Indicators of Risk or Potential Insolvency as determined by FCMAT.
+42127.6] - Fiscal distress is determined by finding that a local educational agency (LEA) is at moderate or high risk based on the common indicators of risk or potential insolvency, as determined by FCMAT.
 Although the existence of any one of these indicators increases risk, the more indicators an LEA has, the greater the risk of collapse or failure. - 3.
-To ensure districts provide the information to the county office of education, county offices should consider annually sending districts a notice of this legal requirement or including a paragraph in the budget approval letter that reminds district staff of the legal requirement.

-G. Additional Financial Analysis

-1. In addition to using a budget review checklist to evaluate the adequacy of the budget, many counties also maintain spreadsheets showing a three- to five-year history of the district's general fund and average daily attendance (ADA).

-2. These additional spreadsheets are used to perform additional analysis in determining the district's solvency.

-H. The Technical Corrections Letter

-- 1. Once the county office staff have completed the budget review, it is important to communicate the results of the review to the district staff. - 2.
-Some county offices meet with the district staff and discuss the problems noted in the budget review. - 3.
-In other counties, the county office sends a letter to the district that identifies the problems noted during the review and asks the district to respond in writing.
+To ensure districts provide the information to the county office of education, county offices should consider annually sending districts a notice of this legal requirement or including a paragraph in the budget approval letter that reminds district staff of the legal requirement. - G. Additional Financial Analysis - 1.
+In addition to using a budget review checklist to evaluate the adequacy of the budget, many county offices also maintain spreadsheets showing a three- to five-year history of the district's general fund and average daily attendance (ADA). - 2.
+These spreadsheets are used to perform additional analysis in determining the district's overall solvency. - H. The Technical Corrections Letter - 1.
+Once the county office staff have completed the budget review, it is important to communicate the results of the review to the district staff. - 2.
+Some county offices meet with the district staff and discuss any issues or concerns noted in the budget review. - 3.
+In other counties, the county office sends a letter to the district that identifies any problems noted during the review and asks the district to respond in writing. - I. Included at the end of this section are samples of letters a county office may send to its districts following the review of their LCAPs and budgets.